uwezocoin/uwezocoin/README.md

 http://www.uwezocoin.org

-Copyright (c) 2009-2017 Bitcoin Developers
+Copyright (c) 2009-2013 Bitcoin Developers
-Copyright (c) 2011-2017 Litecoin Developers
+Copyright (c) 2011-2014 Litecoin Developers
 Copyright (c) 2014-2017 Uwezocoin Developers

 What is Uwezocoin?
 ----------------

 Uwezocoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 30 second block targets
+ - 60 second block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 2102400 blocks (~4 years)
  - ~840 million total coins

-The rest is the same as Bitcoin.
- - 500 coins per block
+ - 30 coins Per block
  - 10 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Uwezocoin client sofware, see http://www.uwezocoin.org.
+For more information, as well as an immediately useable, binary version of the Uwezocoin client sofware, see http://www.uwezocoin.com.

 License
 -------